From war to peace: Vietnam's rubber sandals march on

-HANOI (AFP) - Made from recycled military truck or aircraft tyres, Vietnam's hand-made rubber sandals, the famously rugged footwear of the Viet Cong, have travelled vast distances over the decades.
+HANOI • Made from recycled military truck or aircraft tyres, Vietnam's handmade rubber sandals, the famously rugged footwear of the Viet Cong, have travelled vast distances over the decades.

 But for those seeking a nod to yesteryear, the hard-soled rubber sandals - evocative of the communist state's resourcefulness under fire - are available at markets and small stores alike.

-"I wore rubber sandals when I was at school, in the 1980s," the 47-year-old from central Quang Nam province told AFP.
+"I wore rubber sandals when I was in school in the 1980s," the 47-year-old from central Quang Nam province said.

 "They are of historical value, easy to wear and look nice."